EunoiaC/Checkbox-Questions/README.md

 Returns a decimal value of how many answers are correct.

 ### `getAnswers()`
 Returns an Object ArrayList filled with the selected answers.
 (1 for option 1, 2 for option 2, 3 for option 3, and 4 for option 4...).
-You can loop through the arraylist using `for(Object answer : answers)` and you can try to cast answer to a specifice object, like `(int) answer`.
+You can loop through the arraylist using `for(Object answer : answers)` and you can try to cast answer to a specific object, like `(int) answer`.

 ### `getQuestion(int index)`
 Returns a view that can either be a MultipleChoiceQuestion or YesOrNoQuestion.
 You can cast the view to a specific type of question and do any methods you want with it.